Written by: Guest | Best Company Editorial Team

-Guest post submitted by Kayla Matthews
+Guest Post by Kayla Matthews

 Are you getting ready to remodel your home and feeling frustrated by the current high costs of your utility bills?
 One option may be to change key elements of your living space and turn it into a zero-net energy home.

 A zero-net energy home produces more energy than it consumes, leading to no energy bill.
 People may think that sounds impossible, but case studies of homes throughout the United States, as well as in places like Canada and Australia, fit that description.

 Consider, too, that you don't need to immediately go all-in with a house that leaves you with a nonexistent energy bill if that approach isn't the right fit for you.
 Instead, you may want to start by taking smaller, but still meaningful, steps that put you closer to a zero-energy home, such as installing solar panels on your roof.

 It's probably not surprising to most people that there's a popularity boost for energy-efficient living.
 A recent study from Parks Associates revealed a 75 percent increase in the construction of zero-net energy homes from 2016 to 2017.